dmrom7/geogbrowns/content/post/22-11-17-how to submit thesis/index.md

 * Go to [BlackBoard](https://www.ole.bris.ac.uk/webapps/portal/execute/tabs/tabAction?tab_tab_group_id=_1_1) home page and find the box called **My Organizations**
 * Enter the one that says **Geographical Sciences Human Geog Postgraduate E-submission**
-* Submit thesis to Turnitin on the *‘Final submission area’* on .
+* Submit thesis to Turnitin on the *‘Final submission area’*.
 Make sure that the file you are submitting is a pdf and NOT a Chrome HTML.
 * If the document has saved as a Chrome HTML use the following instructions;
 -	Hover over the HTML Chrome document.
 -	Right click it